-For more information about planning specific events like a scale smashing, or screening event, visit http://proud2bme.org/content/how-guides.
+For more information about planning specific events like a screening event, visit: nationaleatingdisorders.org/get-involved/nedawareness/resources

 IDENTIFY YOUR GOAL

 At the beginning of your planning, ask yourself two questions: What is my objective?
 Who is my target audience?
 Use your answers to frame the rest of your planning.